DSRCorporation/hiero-did-sdk-js/packages/crypto/README.md

 # @hiero-did-sdk/crypto

 This package provides cryptographic utilities for the Hiero DID SDK JS.
-It offers a cross-platform implementation of cryptographic functions, ensuring compatibility across different JavaScript environments including Node.js and React Native.

 ## Features

-- **SHA-256 Hashing:** Provides a simple and consistent API for generating SHA-256 hashes.
+- **SHA-256 Hashing:** Provides a simple API for generating SHA-256 hashes.
 - **Cross-Platform Compatibility:** Automatically detects and uses the appropriate cryptographic implementation based on the runtime environment.
-- **Multiple Input Formats:** Supports various input formats including strings, Buffer, Uint8Array, and ArrayBuffer.
 - **TypeScript Support:** Built with TypeScript to enhance developer experience and code maintainability.

 ## Installation